clod2000/GenAI-for-peptides/README.md

 # GenAI-for-peptides

-This repository contains the code and resources for my master's thesis, focused on the application of generative artificial intelligence and geometric deep learning to peptide molecular data.
-The project is a work in progress and is organized in a modular and well-structured way to enable flexibility and extensibility for future developments.
+This repository contains the code and resources for my master's thesis, which focuses on applying generative artificial intelligence and geometric deep learning to peptide molecular data.
+The project aims to advance the modeling and generation of peptide structures using modern machine learning techniques.

 ## Project Overview

-The main objective of this project is to develop and explore Variational Autoencoders (VAEs) enhanced with geometric neural networks (notably EGNNs) for learning and generating peptide structures from molecular dynamics data.
-The codebase is built with a strong emphasis on modularity, making it suitable for rapid prototyping and experimentation.
+The main objective of this project is to develop and explore Variational Autoencoders (VAEs) enhanced with geometric neural networks (notably EGNNs) for learning and generating peptide structures from molecular dynamics (MD) simulations.

 ## Features

 - **Automated conversion of MD trajectories into full-atom graph representations** using customizable preprocessing scripts.
-- **Full-atom graph-based representation of peptides.**
+- **Full-atom graph-based modeling of peptides.**
-- **Flexible VAE architectures** (original and hybrid displacement).
+- **Flexible VAE architectures** (including original and hybrid displacement versions).
 - **Support for trajectory data preprocessing and feature scaling.**
-- **Customizable training scripts with configuration templating.**
+- **Customizable training scripts with configuration templates.**
 - **Visualization utilities for molecular graph data.**

 ## Project Structure

-Below is a schematic tree of the main directories and files:
+Below is a schematic overview of the main directories and files:
 ```
 GenAI-for-peptides/
-└── FULL_ATOM/
+├── FULL_ATOM/
 │   └── CODES/
 │       ├── fmain.py                  # Main entry point for full-atom VAE training
 │       ├── single_sim.sh             # Bash script for running simulation batches
 │       ├── test.sh                   # Bash script for test runs with different hyperparameters
 │       ├── config.template.in        # Template config for experiments
 │       ├── notebook_hybrid.ipynb     # Reference Jupyter notebook
 │       ├── LIBS/
 │       │   ├── FGVAE.py              # VAE model definition with EGNN encoder
 │       │   ├── egnn_clean.py         # EGNN layer implementation (adapted from original source)
 │       │   ├── utils.py              # Data handling and utility functions
 │       │   └── create_full_graph_data.py # Graph data preprocessing and visualization
 │       └── configs/
 │           └── test/
 │               └── sim_lr_0.0001_layers_3_kl_min_0.01_latent_dim_64.in
-└── DIHEDRALS/                     # Version of a simpler GVAE that captures only dihedral angles ( code already exists, still need to be cleaned and commented)
+├── DIHEDRALS/                        # Simpler GVAE for dihedral angles (code exists, pending cleanup and comments)
 ```

 ## Main Components

 ### `fmain.py`
 The main script for configuring, training, and evaluating the VAE models.
 Parameters are set via a config file.

-## `LIBS/`
+### `LIBS/`
-A library directory holding implementation of the EGNN layers, VAE architecture, and utility functions for data loading and processing.
+This directory contains implementations for the EGNN layers, VAE architecture, and utility functions for data loading and processing.

-*NOTE*: the "egnn_clean.py" library is taken from https://github.com/vgsatorras/egnn/tree/3c079e7267dad0aa6443813ac1a12425c3717558
+> **Note**: The `egnn_clean.py` library is adapted from [EGNN by vgsatorras](https://github.com/vgsatorras/egnn/tree/3c079e7267dad0aa6443813ac1a12425c3717558).

-### LIBS/create_full_graph_data.py
+#### `LIBS/create_full_graph_data.py`

-This script is the foundation for converting MD simulation data (GROMACS .tpr/.xtc) into a dataset of molecular graphs suitable for geometric deep learning:
+This script is essential for converting MD simulation data (GROMACS `.tpr`/`.xtc`) into datasets of molecular graphs suitable for geometric deep learning:

-    - TrajectoryDataset class: Loads MD trajectories, selects atoms, computes static features (atom type, charge, etc.), and generates edge indices from chemical bonds.
+- **TrajectoryDataset class**: Loads MD trajectories, selects atoms, computes static features (atom type, charge, etc.), and generates edge indices based on chemical bonds.
-    - Automatic batching: Processes every frame of the trajectory into a graph object (PyTorch Geometric).
+- **Automatic batching**: Processes each trajectory frame into a PyTorch Geometric graph object.
-    - Visualization: Includes functions for 2D/3D graph plotting with per-atom coloring, saving images for reports or debugging.
+- **Visualization**: Functions for 2D/3D graph plotting with per-atom coloring, useful for reports or debugging.
-    - Extensible feature engineering: Allows easy addition of new atomic features.
+- **Extensible feature engineering**: Easily add new atomic features.
-    - CLI Example: The file can be run directly to create datasets and plot sample graphs.
+- **CLI Example**: The script can be run directly to create datasets and plot sample graphs.

-### LIBS/utils.py
+#### `LIBS/utils.py`

-A companion module providing essential utilities for downstream modeling:
+A companion module providing essential utilities for modeling:

-    - get_dataset: Loads, preprocesses, scales, and optionally aligns graph datasets; handles one-hot encoding of atom types and feature normalization.
+- `get_dataset`: Loads, preprocesses, scales, and (optionally) aligns graph datasets; handles one-hot encoding of atom types and feature normalization.
-    - find_rigid_alignment: Implements the Kabsch algorithm for frame alignment (crucial for geometric losses).
+- `find_rigid_alignment`: Implements the Kabsch algorithm for frame alignment (crucial for geometric losses).
-    - get_dataloaders: Automatically splits graph datasets into training/validation/test sets and constructs PyTorch DataLoaders.
+- `get_dataloaders`: Splits datasets into training/validation/test sets and constructs PyTorch DataLoaders.
-    - parse_config: Reads experiment parameters from config files.
+- `parse_config`: Reads experiment parameters from configuration files.
-    - Loss functions: Provides KL-divergence and advanced position reconstruction loss with batch alignment.
+- **Loss functions**: Includes KL-divergence and advanced position reconstruction loss with batch alignment.
-    - Visualization: Includes high-level plotting routines for datasets and model predictions, supporting both 2D and 3D.
+- **Visualization**: High-level plotting routines for datasets and model predictions (2D/3D).

 ### `notebook_hybrid.ipynb`
 A Jupyter notebook for experiments and exploratory data analysis, demonstrating the use of the main library components.